 Recording

-Instructions on the use of the Surbiton & District Bird Watching Society Online Recording System.
+Instructions on the use of the Surbiton & District Birdwatching Society Online Recording System.

 Contributions from non-society members are welcome.
 Please refer to the map of the Society’s recording area to be sure that your records are of interest to the Society.
 The system is very user friendly, and you may only need to refer to the below under certain circumstances but please refer to item 6 below if your record relates to a street and to item 9, Count.
 The Submit button may not work with Google Chrome but will work with Microsoft Edge or Firefox.
 Please download one of these.